nautechsystems/nautilus_trader/docs/concepts/advanced/synthetic_instruments.md

 ## Formula
 A synthetic instrument is composed of a combination of two or more component instruments (which can include instruments from multiple venues), as well as a "derivation formula".
-Utilizing the dynamic expression engine powered by the [evalexpr](https://github.com/ISibboI/evalexpr) Rust library, the platform can evaluate the formula to calculate the latest synthetic price tick from the incoming component instrument prices.
+Utilizing the dynamic expression engine powered by the [evalexpr](https://github.com/ISibboI/evalexpr) Rust crate, the platform can evaluate the formula to calculate the latest synthetic price tick from the incoming component instrument prices.

 See the `evalexpr` documentation for a full description of available features, operators and precedence.